bonny/bonnys-wordpress-stuff/README.md

 * Uses [SUIT naming conventions for CSS](https://github.com/suitcss/suit/blob/master/doc/components.md)

 * Finds last modified time of css and js so you easily can append those for cachebusting

-- style.css is prepared with the CSS from the HTML5 Boilerplate (including normalize.css)
+* style.css is prepared with the CSS from the HTML5 Boilerplate (including normalize.css)

+* Client logo on login screen
+  Add a file in your theme root called `login-client-logo.png` and it will be shown instead of the WordPress default logo.

 ## wp-config.php